WasimEdu/aws_iam_resource/README.md

 A python code / script to list all present users in AWS IAM
 <br>

-Installion
+## Installion
 <br>
-Install "boto3" module before using the code
+- Install "boto3" module before using the code
 <br>
+'''pyhon
-"pip3 install boto3"
+pip3 install boto3"
+'''
 <br>
 AWS CLI should be Configure